EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/workpackages/03_Tools_and_Services/index.md

 weight: 800
 ---

-This WP connects existing individual tools and services with developers and Science Clusters in three steps: collecting existing tools and services for software (including all forms of executable code) quality, linking them in common pipelines or frameworks, integrating them with platforms used in the Science Clusters.
+An essential component of work package 3 is the tight collaboration with all other EVERSE WPs as well as with the Science Clusters that shape the infrastructure of the European Open Science Clouds.
+WP3 set three goals:

+1.Establish a “technology watch” that identifies and gathers existing software tools to ensure workflow quality.
+2.Strengthen these services to make their integration into pipelines and communities easier.
+3.Develop a dashboard of indicators for software quality in the Science Clusters.

+The final catalogue of tools will be implemented into the Research Software Quality kit [(RSQkit)](/services/rsqkit/) and is based on FAIR principles for software.

 {{< figure src="/images/workpackages/wp3/20240224_everse_wp3.png" alt="WP3 simplified view" width="100%" >}}